 We’ve stayed at a number of hotels near the Reykjavik city centre which we are happy to recommend:

-- Grand Hotel, around 1.2 miles from the city center, offering four star accommodation, free wifi, spa & fitness center and free parking.
+- Hotel Reykjavík Grand — around 1.2 miles from the city centre, offering four star accommodation, free wifi, spa and fitness centre, and free parking.
 We’ve stayed here.

-- Reyjkavik Natura Icelandair Hotel, near the city airport, this hotel offers free parking, a free city bus pass to all guests, on-site restaurant and spa facilities.
+- Berjaya Reykjavik Natura — near the city airport, this hotel offers free parking, a free city bus pass, on-site restaurant and spa facilities.
+Formerly the Icelandair Hotel Natura.
 We’ve stayed here.

-- Guesthouse Galtafell – A good value option around ten minutes walk from the city center and quick walk from the BSI bus station.
-Offers both guest rooms in the main house as well as apartments that come with a small kitchenette.
+- Guesthouse Galtafell — a good value option around ten minutes walk from the city centre and a quick walk from the BSI bus station.
+Offers both guest rooms and apartments with kitchenettes.
 We’ve stayed here.

 If you’d prefer to stay near the airport, we’ve also stayed at the Northern Light Inn.
-This is conveniently located right next to the Blue Lagoon and is about a 17 minute drive from airport.
-Travellers on more of a budget will like The Base by Keflavik airport, which offers both hotel and hostel style accommodation, as well as an airport shuttle.
+This is conveniently located right next to the Blue Lagoon and is about a 17 minute drive from the airport (note the volcanic activity caveat above).

 3 Day Iceland Itinerary Road Trip Map